How to interact with provisioned applications

 Kibana Dashboard

 The link to the Kibana Dashboard will lead to the Elastic Kibana dashboard.
 You can observe the provisioned application behavior.
 For example, you can observe the Kubernetes cluster behavior on the dashboard of Kubernetes.
 Go to the Dashboard panel, and type "Kubernetes" on the Search box.
 Select the [Metricbeat Kubernetes] Overview ECS link.
 You will see the detailed metrics of Kubernetes.
 See the Elastic Observability document for detail.
+Also, you can monitor the Elastic Stack itself.
+Click the "Stack Monitoring" menu on the left panel.

 Kubernetes Dashboard

 The link of the Kibana Dashboard will lead to a web-based Kubernetes user interface.
 You can use Dashboard to deploy your applications to a Kubernetes cluster, troubleshoot your containerized application, and manage the cluster resources.
 You can use Dashboard to get an overview of applications running on your cluster, as well as for creating or modifying individual Kubernetes resources (such as Deployments, Jobs, DaemonSets, etc.).
 For example, you can scale a Deployment, initiate a rolling update, restart a pod or deploy new applications using a deploy wizard.
 The dashboard also provides information on the state of Kubernetes resources in your cluster and on any errors that may have occurred.
 See Kubernetes Web UI Dashboard for details.
+To access Kibana Dashboard, you need to copy the Kubernetes Token from the Provision Applications panel and paste it into the Kubernetes authentication panel.

 StreamSets Data Collector Console